-While definitely a special occasion or treat yourself a meal, I highly recommend it.
+While definitely a special occasion or treat yourself a meal at a fine dining spot, I highly recommend it.
 It was as delicious as beautiful.
 Remember to call well in advance to ensure a reservation.

 If you enjoyed this post please consider pinning it using the pin found below